-Seven hundred million acres of land is an area bigger than the size of most countries, and the occupation of this land has to come to an end.
-I would much rather see it come to an end sooner than later, and peacefully rather than violently, but it must come to an end no matter what.
+Seven hundred million acres is an area bigger than the size of most countries in the world.
+The occupation of this land has to come to an end.
+I would prefer to see it come to an end sooner rather than later, and peacefully rather than violently, but it must come to an end one way or the other.

 2) Oregon 1859 53% owned by the Federal government